Krylov Complexity Under Hamiltonian Deformations and Toda Flows: Summary

-A different interesting generalization is to treat non-Hermitian Hamiltonian.
-Since the Krylov method is applicable to Hermitian generators, and since some non-Hermitian deformations without the Krylov method was discussed in Ref.~\cite{Matsoukas23}, it is an interesting problem to extend the deformation in Eq.~(\ref{dos}) to the non-Hermitian case.
+Another promising direction is the extension to non-Hermitian Hamiltonians.
+While the Krylov method is naturally formulated for Hermitian generators, non-Hermitian deformations have been studied in other contexts~\cite{Matsoukas23}.
+It would therefore be interesting to generalize the deformation introduced in Eq.~(\ref{dos}) to the non-Hermitian case.

+More broadly, the connection established here between Hamiltonian deformations, Krylov dynamics, and integrable Toda flows suggest that tools from integrable systems may provide a systematic framework for understanding operator growth and complexity in quantum many-body systems.
+Exploring these connections further may open new avenues for studying quantum dynamics, complexity, and nonequilibrium phenomena from a unified perspective.

 {\it Acknowledgments.} We acknowledge the financial support from the Luxembourg National Research Fund (FNR Grant No. 16434093).
 This project has received funding from the QuantERA II Joint Programme with co-funding from the European Union’s Horizon 2020 research and innovation programme.
-KT further acknowledges support from JSPS KAKENHI Grants No. JP24K00547.
-The work of P.N. is supported by the JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'' No. 21H05190, FWO-Vlaanderen project G012222N, and the VUB Research Council through the Strategic Research Program High-Energy Physics.
+KT further acknowledges support from JSPS KAKENHI Grant No. JP24K00547.
+The work of P.N. is supported by the JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'' No. 21H05190, FWO-Vlaanderen Project No. G012222N, and the VUB Research Council through the Strategic Research Program High-Energy Physics.